José Joaquim Cardoso de Melo Neto

-José Joaquim Cardoso de Melo Neto (São Paulo, July 19, 1883– São Paulo, July 20th 1965) was a lawyer, professor and politician from Brazil.
+José Joaquim Cardoso de Melo Neto (19 July 1883 – 20 July 1965) was a Brazilian lawyer, professor and politician.

-Education and professional
+Education

 Cardoso de Melo Neto did his preparatory courses at Escola Complementar, an appendix to Escola Normal de São Paulo.
 In 1901, he enrolled at the traditional Faculdade de Direito do Largo de São Francisco, getting his bachelor on Law School in August 1906.
 During his studies, Cardoso occupied the presidency of the Círculo Jurídico Acadêmico.

 Four years later, in 1910, he became president of the Sociedade Anônima Elétrica Rio Claro, a notorious company on the field of electric energy in the State of São Paulo, where he remained until 1934.

 In October 1917, as a substitute professor, Cardoso got his title at the fifth section of the Administrative Law, Administration Science, Economic Politics and Finance Science chair.
 In 1920, he would be entitled a professor of the last two.
 Afterwards, in 1941, he became the director of the school he once studied at.
 Thus, in November 1953, Cardoso received the title of emeritus professor of the school.

 Cardoso was also one of the founders of Liga Nacionalista, created in 1917 as an ideia from Rui Barbosa and the poet Olavo Bilac.
 The goal was to adopt the practice of secret voting and the obligatoriness of the military service.
 In 1926, he would help the founding of the Partido Democrático (Democratic Party) of São Paulo.

 Besides remaining as the head of Mercantil Bank, Carsoso was also a part of Comercial Bank of the State of São Paulo's (Banco Comercial do Estado de São Paulo), Rodrigues Alves Agricultural Company's (Companhia Agrícola Rodrigues Alves) and Piraçununga's Wiring and Weaving's (Fiação e Tecelagem de Piraçununga) Administrative Council.

 Democratic Party (Partido Democrático - PD)

 One of the Democratic Party's first achievements was to urge to the February 1928's state campaign, which resulted in the election of several deputies.
 Cardoso de Melo Neto, for instance, was elected from the fifth district of São Paulo.
 However, as many other candidates from his party, he didn't get his election legitimized.

-In the beginning of 1929, the Democratic Party joined the Aliança Liberal, a coalition of politic forces in opposition to the Washington Luís's government that introduced the candidacy of Getúlio Vargas and João Pessoa to the Brazilian presidency and vice-presidency.
-Cardoso de Melo Neto, as the representative chosen, was part of the Aliança Liberal's convention which validated the opposition's candidacy pleas.
+In the beginning of 1929, the Democratic Party joined the Liberal Alliance, a coalition of politic forces in opposition to the Washington Luís's government that introduced the candidacy of Getúlio Vargas and João Pessoa to the Brazilian presidency and vice-presidency.
+Cardoso de Melo Neto, as the representative chosen, was part of the Liberal Alliance's convention which validated the opposition's candidacy pleas.